MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-evaluate-capacity.md

 ## Understanding the Results

 After the tool is run, the results are printed to the console.
 The test results are divided into request processing stages to enable you to see if any configuration changes are warranted, such as adding more web or compute nodes, increase the pool size, and so on.

-You can also explore the results visually using the URL that is returned to the console.

 |Stage|Time Measured|
 |------|-----------|